16 Top-Rated Tourist Attractions in Edmonton

 7. Muttart Conservatory

 On the south bank of the North Saskatchewan River, four pyramid-shaped hothouses are home to rare and far-traveled species of plants.
-Each pyramid features a distinct environment representing different biomes of the world, from the tropical climate of Burma and Fiji to the temperate pavilion with its American redwoods and Australian eucalyptus.
+Each pyramid features a distinct environment representing different biomes of the world, from the tropical climate of Myanmar (Burma) and Fiji to the temperate pavilion with its American redwoods and Australian eucalyptus.
 With so many species of plants on display, the conservatory is the premier horticultural facility in Edmonton.

 Address: 9626 96A Street NW, Edmonton, Alberta